dakedroid/dakedroid/README.md

 - :computer: I’m skilled in Firebase🔥, Android, Kotlin, Java and Web Design.
 - 🧭 I Have Background on Network Engineering, Linux Systems administration and Security
 - :speaking_head: like to share knowledge and experience through Public Speaking
-- 🔭 I’m currently working on The Android Native App [DCEAPP](https://deceapp-deaf2.web.app/).
+- 🔭 I’m currently working with a goverment web app [Tuxtepec](https://tuxtepec.gob.mx/).
 - 🇲🇽 I speak both English and Spanish.